 Many cost-wise communities are opting to build net zero ready schools as opposed to fully-fledged NZE projects (learn about the difference here).
 In most cases, this means leaving out the cost of solar PV installation from the project budget and entering into a power-purchase agreement (PPA) in which a third party installs, owns, and operates the energy system.

-One example is in Andover, MA, where we are designing a net zero ready elementary and preschool.
-In a few years’ time, the community will be able to reach full NZE by adding solar panels to the building's PV-ready roof and installing solar canopies in the parking lot.
+One example is in Andover, MA, where we designed a net zero ready elementary and preschool that opened in 2024.
+The community will be able to reach full NZE by adding solar panels to the building’s PV-ready roof and installing solar canopies in the parking lot.

 Over in Wellesley, MA, the net zero ready Hunnewell Elementary School boasts a solar PV roof that will provide 60% of the required load for NZE.